jphalip/djangocore-box/README.md

 djangocore-box: A virtual machine for running the Django core test suite
 ========================================================================

-The djangocore-box is a virtual machine (VM) containing all the libraries required for running the Django core test suite with every supported version of Python and every supported database backend, as well as for the GIS features (aka GeoDjango).
+The djangocore-box is a virtual machine (VM) containing all the programs and libraries required for running the Django core test suite in multiple different environments.
+Every supported version of Python (2.4, 2.5, 2.6, 2.7 and 3.3) is pre-installed as well as every supported database backend (SQLite, Spatialite, MySQL, PostgreSQL and PostGIS — Oracle is coming soon), all the GeoDjango dependencies and a number of third-party components such as Memcached and Python libraries like Sphinx, the Python Imaging Library, Textile and Markdown.

-The versions of Python that are installed are: 2.4.6, 2.5.6, 2.6.5, 2.7.3
-(default), and 3.3.
-The installed database backends are: SQLite, Spatialite, MySQL, PostgreSQL and PostGIS.
-Oracle is coming soon.
+This is particularly useful to anybody interested in contributing to Django core without having to go through the trouble of installing and configuring all the software required to run the tests in all these environments.

 Preparation
 -----------